stracker-phil/gdpr-cache-script-styles/readme.txt

 = 1.0.5 =

-* New: Added admin notice with incompatible plugin/theme configuration is detected
+* New: Added admin notice when incompatible plugin/theme configuration is detected
 * New: Flush WP caches, when new external assets were downloaded
 * Improve: Instantly start scanning for assets as soon as the plugin is activated
 * Improve: A few minor fixes and improvements